UniMath/agda-unimath/src/universal-algebra/abstract-equations-over-signatures.lagda.md

 ## Idea

-An **abstract equation** over a signature `Sg` is a statement of a form "`x` equals `y`", where `x` and `y` are terms over `S`.
+An **abstract equation** over a signature `Sg` is a statement of a form "`x` equals `y`", where `x` and `y` are terms over `Sg`.
 Thus, the data of an abstract equation is simply two terms over a common signature.

 ## Definitions